-Five Open Mornings per year are arranged to show off the School to prospective parents.
+Four Open Mornings per year (plus the Sixth Form Choices morning) are arranged to show off the School to prospective parents.
 They are organised by the Admissions team.
 Generally running between 10.30 am and lunch, the morning consists of introductory addresses and tours of the School.
 HoDs may be asked to help by organising various activities as part of the Saturday morning programme and staff will be asked to lead tour groups.
+Part time staff are required to attend on a pro-rata basis.

-Leavers' Service and Prize Day
+UVI Leavers' Service

-These take place on the last Saturday of the Summer Term.
-A Leavers' Service takes place in the Chapel, followed by Prize Giving in the Sports Hall and sport in the afternoon.
-Members of the teaching staff, wearing gowns and hoods, should be in their places in the Sports Hall before the Prize Giving starts.
+This takes place on the last Saturday of the Summer Term.
+A Leavers' Service takes place in the Chapel, followed by Prize Giving in the Chapel and a lunch in the Inner Quad.
+Members of the teaching staff involved in teaching or Tutoring the UVI are expected to attend, wearing gowns and hoods.